Price Discrimination: Leveraging Market Segmentation for Strategic Pricing

 Now, let's look at some real-world examples of price discrimination through market segmentation in both Canada and the United States:

-• Canadian Example: In the telecommunications industry, companies like Rogers, Bell, and Telus offer different pricing plans for their mobile services based on factors such as data usage, international calling, and device subsidies.
+• Canadian Example: In the telecommunications industry, companies like Rogers, Bell, and Telus offer different pricing plans for their mobile services based on factors such as data usage, calling, and device subsidies.
 By segmenting their customer base and offering tailored plans, these companies can attract a wide range of customers with varying needs and budgets.

 • American Example: Amazon is a prime example of a company that excels at price discrimination through market segmentation.
 By using customer data and algorithms, Amazon can personalize prices for different customers based on their browsing history, purchase behavior, and even location.
 This allows Amazon to maximize its revenue by charging each customer the highest price they are willing to pay.